pthom/litgen_template/README.md

 #### Step 2: edit `pybind_native_debug.py`
 Simply edit the python file `pybind_native_debug.py` by adding calls to the functions you want to debug.
 Then, place breakpoints in the C++ code, and run the program.

+### About python editable mode

+The python editable mode is intended to quickly iterate on the python code, without having to reinstall the package.

+In the case of this template, we are interested in iterating on the C++ code.
+Therefore, we do not use (and do not support) the python editable mode.

 ----------------